jathom30/node-math/README.md

 ### General:

 - State is saved to local storage so user sessions are preserved between visits (when using the same browser)
+- Total Panel: Accumulated total of all added nodes.
+Each node card can be added or removed from total panel to create a custom total.

 ### Card Features: